Come Monday, Dec. 12, Maryland regulators will release numbers from the first eight days of online sports betting.

 November’s online sports betting report will feature details concerning the overall amount wagered, the net revenue generated by sportsbooks and the amount of tax collected by the state.
 These results will be broken down by operator, providing a clearer view of the industry’s initial success.
 Specifics such as the most popular betting types and sports wagered on, however, will not be revealed.

-Free bets & promos could mean negative net revenue for sportsbooks
+Bonus bets & promos could mean negative net revenue for sportsbooks

 Even without knowing precise November data, some aspects can already be deduced.